StromCinema/strom-cinema/README.md

 Changelog:

 2026-06-21 Fix: Library not loading on first launch (Android) On first launch, the app failed to display movies and TV series even when library-cache.json was present on the backend.
-A restart was required before content appeared.
+A restart of the tv-app was required before content appeared.

 2026-06-24 Fix: ExoPlayer settings for Android TV to improve , navigation, and overall user experience.